Planetary-Surfaces-and-Spacecraft-Lab/KVIST/README.md

 - `publications` directly reproduces figures associated with this code
 - `dev_scripts` sample MATLAB scripts to call subroutines in `src`

+### Datasets
+Datasets used in published figures are accessable through Zenodo.
+In order for the scripts in `publications` to run, please download the associated Zenodo dataset.

 ## Installation
 Thus far, this package has only been used on an Intel Macbook.
 In the future, more bindings and platforms are expected to be supported.